MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 ## Previous studies

 To our knowledge, no other study has studied the effect of crime maps on house prices or leveraged the type of design developed in this study.
-On the other hand, several observational studies have used crime count data in the UK in the investigation of the relationships between crime and house prices with the results revealing that higher local crime rates negatively impact house prices (Gibbons 2004, Braakman 2017).
-Globally, Ihlanfeldt and Mayock (2009) reviewed 18 hedonic price studies that have included a measure of neighbourhood crime among the explanatory variables.
+On the other hand, several observational studies have used crime count data in the UK in the investigation of the relationships between crime and house prices with the results revealing that higher local crime rates negatively impact house prices @gibbonsCostsUrbanProperty2004 @braakmannLinkCrimeRisk2017.
+Globally, Ihlanfeldt and Mayock @ihlanfeldtPanelDataEstimates2010 reviewed 18 hedonic price studies that have included a measure of neighbourhood crime among the explanatory variables.
 Generally, crime indicators are negatively associated with house prices but the vast majority of studies do not implement research designs to deal with unobserved characteristics that are associated with both neighbourhood crime and house prices.

-The existence of individual police force crime maps before police.uk has been documented in several studies (Sampson and Kinnear 2010, Chainey and Tompson 2008).
-Quinton (2011) trialled the effects of crime maps as a pilot before the launch of police.uk.
+The existence of individual police force crime maps before police.uk has been documented in several studies @chaineyCrimeMappingCase2008 @sampsonPlottingCrimesToo2010.
+Quinton @quintonImpactInformationCrime2011 trialled the effects of crime maps as a pilot before the launch of police.uk.
 The trial involved very aggregate level crime maps, and participants seemed to spend very little time perusing them (average, ~50 seconds).
 The primary outcome was perceptions of crime.
-Police.uk’s geomasking algorithm has been studied in several papers (Chainey and Tompson 2012, Smith and Heath 2014, Tompson et al 2015, Quinn et al 2019).
-Tompson et al’s 2015 paper on how geomasking errors were substantial in lower geographies (e.g. postcodes) greatly influenced this project.
-Finally, information about the data on police.uk is published on a companion data site: data.police.uk.
-This site is further documented in Smith and Heath (2014), and past versions are available from internet archives.
+Police.uk’s geomasking algorithm has been studied in several papers @chaineyEngagementEmpowermentTransparency2012  @smithPoliceUkData2014 @tompsonUKOpenSource2015 @quinnExplorationProgressOpen2019.
+Tompson et al’s paper @tompsonUKOpenSource2015 on how geomasking errors were substantial in lower geographies (e.g. postcodes) greatly influenced this project.
+Finally, information about the data on police.uk is published on a companion data site @DataPoliceUk and past versions are available from internet archives @DataPoliceUk2013.
+The development of the site is also documented in an academic paper @smithPoliceUkData2014.
 This project would not have been possible without the excellent documentation in these sources.

 The general strategy of leveraging differences between what is publicly seen and what is actually the case is well-established in economics.
-In labour economics, coarsened information about overall course grades has been used to study the ‘signalling’ effects of education on labour market outcomes (Feng and Graetz 2015).
-Coarsened public information about Radon has been used to study the effects of Radon on house prices (Pinchbeck et al 2020).
+In labour economics, coarsened information about overall course grades has been used to study the ‘signalling’ effects of education on labour market outcomes @fengQuestionDegreeEffects2015.
+Coarsened public information about Radon has been used to study the effects of Radon on house prices @pinchbeckPriceIndoorAir2020.

 # Materials and Methods